 Wrong concentrations and/or dosages on CBD products

 Legally, the majority of CBD products available on the market today are currently not strictly regulated.
-Quality control for CBD and THC levels within these products remain largely unreliable.
+Quality control for CBD and THC levels within these products remains largely unreliable.
 Without proper quality control in place, product mislabelling becomes common.

 There are also tinctures and extracts, such as Phoenix Tears and RSO that have 1:1 CBD to THC ratios.
 If you were to consume either of these, the amount of THC in them would definitely raise a flag at your drug test.

-Some studies suggest that up 70% of CBD products purchasable online are mislabelled.
+Some studies suggest that up to 70% of CBD products purchasable online are mislabelled.
 One-fifth of products analyzed were found to contain up to 6.4mg/mL of THC, which is more than enough to strongly affect the perception and wellbeing of a healthy adult.

 While cannabis compounds like THC and CBD are being extracted from the plant, it’s possible that low levels of THC still present in the plant material and be extracted in levels high enough to fail a CBD drug test.